 Impacts

 The ICO is committed to making timely, informed and impactful decisions, drawing on evidence and insight, and understanding the impacts of our interventions to ensure that we are making a material difference.
-As such, we are keen to understand the impacts that the Children’s code has generated, and any changes would you like to see the ICO’s Children’s code strategy drive for children that use social media and video sharing platforms in the UK.
+As such, we are keen to understand the impacts that the Children’s code has generated, and any changes you would like to see the ICO’s Children’s code strategy drive for children that use social media and video sharing platforms in the UK.

 Please note, the impact questions have been designed based on the type of respondent.
 Please only respond to those that are relevant to you or the organisation you are responding on behalf of.